econnet/econ/test.rst

 Therefore value create and not fully consumed during lifetime, should not go to others, but be inherited to offspring.

+Expertise must be associated to a person, not a company.

-.. _`infoeconomy`:
+.. _`tk`:

-:economy:
+:tk: economy → `dproduct`_, `dprocess`_, `dwork`_

-In physics as in economy **work** is related to energy (satisfaction in economy).
+In physics as in economy **work** is related to energy.
+In economy it produces satisfaction, which is valued to a price in a currency.

-The purpose of work is to satisfy the person's need.
+The purpose of personal work is to satisfy the person's need via a market's need (product).

 Maximizing a person's freedom is equivalent to maximizing the person's capital.
 A free society is the sum over individual freedom.
 Maximizing the society's freedom is equivalent to well distributed capital, i.e. minimizing inequality.